 How to calculate lost revenue to downtime

 Often, when calculating the cost of an IT outage or other disaster, businesses will just look at their fixed costs such as the cost per hour of staff.
 However, the real cost comes from the lost earnings and revenue.
 The calculation is simple at a basic level:

 As an example, if your business usually makes £200,000 per week over 40 working hours, a single hour’s outage will result in a loss of £5,000.
 That would be £40,000 a day.

 Of course, the type of business is a factor.
 If it’s a law firm, you’re likely looking at the flat calculation above.
-If you’re an estate agency you may still be able to operate in the main for a day as your diary and contacts have been synchronised to local devices.
+If you’re an estate agency you may still be able to operate for a few days as your diary and contacts have been synchronised to local devices.
 However, you will be losing money regardless of if you can scrape by.

 How to calculate fixed costs

-During an outage you can’t send your employees home without pay, nor can you just skip the rent for that day.
+During an outage you can’t send your employees home without pay, nor can you just skip the building’s rent for that day.
 In many business sectors, a serious IT outage will impact a large percentage of the workforce.
 A few will be fighting fires, but many will be idle and this is where the bulk of fixed costs will come from.

 A simple calculation for fixed costs is:

-As an example, if you have 50 staff and on average they are paid £20 an hour you’d lose £2000 in a 2-hour outage.
-That would be £8000 for a day’s outage.
+As an example, if you have 50 staff and on average they are paid £20 an hour you’d be losing £1,000 an hour.
+That would be £8,000 for a day’s outage.

 If you use the figures above, you’d be losing £6,000 an hour for a business turning over ~£10 million.
 Although the calculations are basic, they give insight into the fundamental costs which is enough to start informing your decision-making process regarding business continuity and disaster recovery.